reddavis/Papyrus/README.md

 #### Example C

-With Swift 5.5 came async/await, which also introduced `AsyncStream` and `AsyncThrowingStream`.
+With Swift 5.5 came async/await, which also introduced `AsyncSequence`.

 When the object doesn't exist a `PapyrusStore.QueryError` error is thrown.